-SPORT Enable
+SPORT ENABLE

-SPORTs are enabled through bits in the System Control register, as shown in Figure 5-2.
-This register is mapped to Data Memory address 0x3FFF.
+SPORTs are enabled through bits in the system control register.
+This register is mapped to data memory address 0x3FFF.
 Bit 12 enables SPORT0 if it is a 1, and bit 11 enables SPORT1 if it is a 1.
 Both of these bits are cleared at reset, disabling both SPORTs.